 - (5) Based on the Schedule 13D/A filed with the SEC on March 4, 2021.
 The Fund is deemed to have shared voting and dispositive power over 3,966,637 shares of common stock which it purchases, holds and sells for investment purposes.
 As further described below, each of the Fund GP, HFA, HMC, Jack Bryant, Kenan Lucas and Raymond Harbert exercises shared voting and investment power over the funds for the purchase of the shares of common stock purchased by the Fund, and by virtue of such status, may be deemed to be the beneficial owner of such shares.
-Jack Bryant is a Senior Advisor to the Fund GP, which serves as general partner of the Fund.
+Jack Bryant is a Senior Advisor to the Fund and a Vice President and Senior Managing Director of HMC.
+Kenan Lucas is a Managing Director and Portfolio Manager of the Fund GP, which serves as general partner of the Fund.
 Raymond Harbert is the controlling shareholder, Chairman and Chief Executive Officer of HMC, an alternative asset investment management firm that is the managing member of the Fund GP.
 Mr. Harbert also serves as the Chairman, Chief Executive Officer and Director of HFA, an indirect, wholly owned subsidiary of HMC, which provides the Fund with certain operational and administrative services.
-The address of the Fund, the Fund GP, HFA, HMC, Mr. Bryant, Mr. Lucas, and Mr. Harbert is 2100 Third Avenue North, Suite 600, Birmingham, AL 35203. - (6) Includes (i) 187,500 shares of restricted stock over which the holder has sole voting but no investment power; (ii) 593,137 shares held by 121G, LLC of which Mr. Green is the managing member and as a result, has sole voting and dispositive power with respect to such shares. - (7) Includes (i) 63,158 shares of restricted stock over which the holder has sole voting but no investment power and (ii) 10,000 shares of common stock held by Mr. Phillips's wife. - (8) Includes (i) 90,810 shares of common stock held in an individual retirement account, (ii) 133,500 shares of restricted stock over which the holder has sole voting but no investment power, (iii) stock options that are currently exercisable or exercisable within 60 days of March 29, 2021 to purchase 262,500 shares of common stock, and (iv) stock options that are currently exercisable or exercisable within 60 days of March 29, 2021 to purchase 30,000 shares of common stock and that are held by a limited liability company of which Mr. Salisbury is the managing member and the owner with his wife of all of the equity interests. - (9) Includes 63,158 shares of restricted stock over which the holder has sole voting but no investment power. - (10) Includes 184,500 shares of restricted stock over which the holder has sole voting but no investment power. - (11) Includes 159,000 shares of restricted stock over which the holder has sole voting but no investment power. - (12) Includes (i) stock options that are currently exercisable or exercisable within 60 days of March 29, 2021 to purchase 367,500 shares of common stock and (ii) 5,440,584 shares of common stock held indirectly.
+The address of the Fund, the Fund GP, HFA, HMC, Mr. Bryant, Mr. Lucas, and Mr. Harbert is 2100 Third Avenue North, Suite 600, Birmingham, AL 35203. - (6) Includes (i) 187,500 shares of restricted stock over which the holder has sole voting but no investment power; (ii) 593,137 shares held by 121G, LLC of which Mr. Green is the managing member and as a result, has sole voting and dispositive power with respect to such shares. - (7) Includes (i) 63,158 shares of restricted stock over which the holder has sole voting but no investment power and (ii) 10,000 shares of common stock held by Mr. Phillips's wife. - (8) Includes (i) 90,810 shares of common stock held in an individual retirement account, (ii) 133,500 shares of restricted stock over which the holder has sole voting but no investment power, (iii) stock options that are currently exercisable or exercisable within 60 days of March 8, 2021 to purchase 262,500 shares of common stock, and (iv) stock options that are currently exercisable or exercisable within 60 days of March 8, 2021 to purchase 30,000 shares of common stock and that are held by a limited liability company of which Mr. Salisbury is the managing member and the owner with his wife of all of the equity interests. - (9) Includes 63,158 shares of restricted stock over which the holder has sole voting but no investment power. - (10) Includes 184,500 shares of restricted stock over which the holder has sole voting but no investment power. - (11) Includes 159,000 shares of restricted stock over which the holder has sole voting but no investment power. - (12) Includes (i) stock options that are currently exercisable or exercisable within 60 days of March 8, 2021 to purchase 367,500 shares of common stock and (ii) 8,281,262 shares of common stock held indirectly.